Frosty-Animal/Computer-Architecture/lab0/README.md

 The fsm_tb.sv and fsm.do should be modified to simulate the register file.
 For more information on a register file see Chapter 5 in DDCA.

+There was also an additional file added to the lab labeled regfile.do in order to complete the second portion of the lab.
+To simulate the regfile.do type in the following into a terminal or command prompt:

+    vsim -do regfile.do